How Louisiana at Large Does Mardi Gras

 Monroe

-Bring the whole family over to Monroe for a kid's parade, pet's parade, a Mardi Gras 5K (complete with king cake) and a traditional Mardi Gras parade with marching bands and colorful floats.
-Talk about something for everyone!
+Bring the whole family to Monroe for a kids' parade, pets' parade or a traditional Mardi Gras parade with marching bands and colorful floats.

 Shreveport